jarossnd/arch-linux-install-notes/install-notes.md

 # Installing Arch linux with UEFI

 > Note: This article assumes you are using a US keyboard layout and we will also be setting up swap as a file instead of a partition.
+You should also read the official Arch installation guide (here)[https://wiki.archlinux.org/index.php/installation_guide].

 1. Verify boot mode:
     - This is an important set when working with a UEFI system.
 Run the below command and if the directory does not exist, the system may not be booted in UEFI mode.